Sooshiance/Royal_Shop/README.md

 We use **Docker** to containerize backend and frontend together.

+### backend

+First fill up some settings in `develop.py` file in the `settings` folder like: `SECRET_KEY` and so on.
+Than, Run basic commands

+                python3 manage.py makemigrations

+                python3 manage.py migrate

+                python3 manage.py test

+                python3 manage.py createsuperuser

+After these commands, run the docker file:

+                sudo docker-compose up --build

+### frontend

+For the frontend just run the docker and wait to build the app:

+                sudo docker-compose up --build

+Now you can check the port `3000` for app and port `8080` for Django admin.

 ## Backend

 I will use Service-Repository design pattern for **Royal** shop.